Shift7cz/RunQ-Lang/README.md

 # RunQ-Lang

 RunQ-Lang is an experimental, statically-typed programming language, inspired by C++ and Rust.
-The compiler is written in C++ that compiles directly to LLVM IR which compiles it down to x86 assembly, and an executable file.
+The project is written in C++ and translates directly to LLVM IR which compiles it down to x86 assembly, and an executable file.

 > **Project Status:** Under active development.
 Language features, AST design, and internal implementations are evolving rapidly.